 Pagan weddings are a beautiful way to celebrate the union of two people.
 In this blog post, we will cover everything you need to know about pagan weddings from traditions and rituals to ceremony vow ideas.
-Read on for all the details!

-In ancient times it was believed that there were many different spirits or gods who could bless a wedding ceremony.
 Pagan ceremonies can be religious or non-religious, but they always have a common thread: showing respect for your ancestors and celebrating love with friends and family.

 Image Marni V Photography

 Liz William, a priestess and longtime celebrant.
 Liz is the author of “Modern Handfasting A Complete Guide to the Magic of Pagan Weddings“.
 She holds a PhD in the philosophy of science from Cambridge University.

 I used this book as my starting point and after it piqued my interest I delved into the world of paganism and pagan weddings.
 Liz is quoted throughout from her book.
 I have also reached out to her as it would be wonderful to get some top tips to share with you all.

 I highly recommend if you are planning a pagan wedding or want to learn more about handfasting and pagan weddings to buy her book.